emissary-ingress/emissary/docs/topics/install/help/host-resource-creation.md

 # Edgectl Install: Installer Failed to Create Host Resource

-The installer was unable to create a new Host resource using `kubectl apply` with the Host manifest.
+The installer was unable to create a new Host resource in your Kubernetes cluster using `kubectl apply` with the Host manifest.

 ## What's next?